ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-The final distortions added to the synthetic paper ECG images include imaging noise modeled by Gaussian noise, Poisson noise, salt and pepper noise, and color temperatures, which are essential tools for generating realistic synthetic images and improving the robustness of machine and deep learning models trained on these images.
-Typically, Gaussian noise arises in digital images during image acquisition, which in this case refers to scanning or taking pictures of paper ECG images or ECG images from a monitor.
-Gaussian noise, which models sensor noise, is added to each pixel independently:
+The final distortions added to the synthetic paper ECG images include generic imaging noise modeled by Gaussian noise, Poisson noise, salt and pepper noise, and color temperatures.
+These are crucial for creating realistic synthetic images and enhancing the robustness of machine and deep learning models trained on these images.
+Gaussian noise typically arises in digital images during image acquisition, which in this case involves scanning or photographing paper ECG images or ECG images from a monitor.
+Modeling sensor noise, Gaussian noise is added independently to each pixel:

-where \(I_{\text{noisy}}(x, y)\) represents the noisy pixel value, \(I(x, y)\) is the original pixel value of the ECG images, and \(N_{\text{gaussian}}(0, \eta)\) is a random value drawn from a Gaussian distribution with mean 0 and standard deviation \(\eta\).
+where $I_{\text{noisy}}(x, y)$ represents the noisy pixel value, $I(x, y)$ is the original pixel value of the ECG images, and $n_{\text{gaussian}}(0, \eta)$ is a random value drawn from a Gaussian distribution with mean 0 and standard deviation $\eta$.

-Poisson-distributed noise, is commonly used to model noises due to electromagnetic interference during image acquisition, can be added to each pixel:
+Poisson-distributed Shot noise, commonly used to model electromagnetic and photonics noises during image acquisition, can be added to each pixel:

-where \(N_{\text{poisson}}(\lambda)\) is a random value drawn from a Poisson distribution with parameter \(\lambda\), and \(\text{clip}\) ensures the pixel value stays within the range [0, 255] (for 8-bit per color image representations).
+where $n_{\text{poisson}}(\lambda)$ is a random value drawn from a Poisson distribution with parameter $\lambda$, and the clipping ensures the pixel value remains within the range [0, 255] (for 8-bit per color image representations).

-Salt and pepper noise models camera sensor malfunction, which may happen when scanning the ECG images.
-Salt and pepper noise randomly sets pixels to either the minimum or maximum intensity:
+Salt and pepper noise models camera sensor malfunctions, which may occur when scanning ECG images.
+This noise randomly sets pixels to either the minimum or maximum intensity:

-where the probability \(p\) determines the density of salt and pepper noise.
+where the probability $p$ determines the density of the salt and pepper noise.

-Finally, color temperatures can be simulated by adjusting the color channels of the image.
-A color temperature value is selected and the color channels are transformed using appropriate algorithms such as color temperature scaling or white balance adjustment to mimic the desired color temperature effect.
-The RGB values of the image are also changed in accordance to a temperature value ranging between 1000 to 40000 Kelvin.
-The lower values correspond to bluish tinges and the higher values correspond to orangish tinges.
+Finally, color temperatures are simulated by adjusting the image's color channels.
+A color temperature value is selected, and the color channels are transformed using algorithms such as color temperature scaling or white balance adjustment to mimic the desired effect.
+The RGB values of the image change according to a temperature value ranging from 1000 to 40000 Kelvin, with lower values corresponding to bluish tinges and higher values to orangish tinges.
+Modifications to color temperature are useful for simulating the aging and wearing effects of ECG thermal paper.

-In the developed toolbox, all these artifacts are added in user-adjustable proportions to the synthetic ECG image using the imgaug library in Python.
+In ECG-Image-Kit, these artifacts are added in user-adjustable proportions to the synthetic ECG image using the imgaug library in Python.

-\section{Case study: A deep learning model for ECG image digitization}
+\section{Case Study: A combined image processing and deep learning model for ECG image digitization}